bcnmy/docs/versioned_docs/version-3.0/tutorials/nodejs/batchingTransactions.md

-// Set up the Ethereum provider and wallet const provider = new providers.JsonRpcProvider( "https://rpc.ankr.com/polygon_mumbai", // JSON-RPC provider URL for the Polygon Mumbai test network );
+// Set up the Ethereum provider and wallet const provider = new providers.JsonRpcProvider( "https://rpc-amoy.polygon.technology/", // JSON-RPC provider URL for the Polygon Amoy test network );

 const wallet = new Wallet(process.env.PRIVATE_KEY || "", provider); // Creating a wallet instance with a private key from environment variables